Locations:

 In most cases, people who develop dementia experience relatively similar symptoms early on that get worse over time, regardless of the kind of dementia they develop.

 These symptoms can not only have an impact on your ability to think and act clearly, but they can also have an impact on your physical, mental and emotional health.
-In many cases, early signs of dementia are often paired with difficulty handling changes in routine and specific behaviors and patterns of thinking.
+In many cases, early signs of dementia are typically paired with difficulty handling changes in routine and specific behaviors and patterns of thinking.

 1. Short-term memory issues